-Alex Lowes switches to the championship-winning Kawasaki Racing Team for the 2020 WorldSBK season, after six years of consistent progress onboard Suzuki and Yamaha machinery.
+Alex Lowes continues to race for the Kawasaki Racing Team for the 2021 WorldSBK season, after seven years of consistent progress onboard Suzuki, Yamaha and Kawasaki machinery.

-Beginning his career in the 125cc World Championship, Lowes - twin brother to Moto2™ rider Sam Lowes - then went on to compete in British Superbikes for four seasons, becoming the series’ youngest ever winner in 2013.
+Beginning his career in the 125cc World Championship, Lowes - twin brother to Moto2™ rider Sam Lowes - then went on to compete in BSB for four seasons, becoming the series’ youngest ever champion in 2013.

-After a similar 2015, Lowes and the full Crescent Racing team switched to Yamaha machinery for 2016.
+Lowes would claim his first two WorldSBK podiums in his first full season of racing in 2014 and only just miss out on a top ten spot in the classification.
+After a similar 2015, where he finished tenth in the Championship, Lowes and the full Crescent Racing team switched to Yamaha machinery for 2016.
 After that first transitional season (with a Suzuka 8 Hours crown picked up along the way), the English rider began to thrive in 2017, finishing the year fifth in the standings with four podiums.
 2018 was a similar year for the Englishman, with one peak moment – his first WorldSBK race win, taken in phenomenal fashion at Brno.

 2019 became a true breakout year for Lowes, as he claimed third position in the standings, beaten only by Jonathan Rea and Álvaro Bautista.
 The 29-year-old picked up nine podiums along the way, earning him a move to one of the most solicited yet challenging seats in WorldSBK: the second factory ZX-10RR alongside Rea.